-Travel can be expensive, and especially when we travel to faraway places, air travel is often the only way to get there.
-Unfortunately, we are already excluding certain destinations from the pre-selection process because we consider it very expensive to get there.
+Traveling can be expensive, and especially when we travel to distant places, air travel is often the only way to get there.
+Unfortunately, we already exclude certain destinations from the pre-selection because we think it's valuable to get there.

 But now there are many different factors that make up the price of a plane ticket.
-However, there are often ways to reduce costs, especially for those traveling alone.
+However, there are often ways to cut costs, especially for solo travelers.

 1. Subscribe to a Flight Alert Service